lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 ### Migration

-The migration must preserve data integrity and ensure correct rewards calculation in the first report after the upgrade.
+The migration aims to preserve data integrity and ensure correct rewards calculation in the first report after the upgrade.

 #### Lido Migration